QuantEcon/lecture-julia.myst/lectures/software_engineering/tools_editors.md

 </div>
 ```

-# Visual Studio Code and other Julia Tools
+# Visual Studio Code and Other Tools

 ```{contents} Contents
 :depth: 2